The most American moments of every presidential administration, part two

 It takes a big man to get elected when the other party is dominant.
 Advantage: Cleveland.

-Cleveland was a Democrat elected during a period of Republican domination of American politics.
-As a President, he understandably used the executive veto power more than anyone else until that time.
+Cleveland was a Democrat elected during the Republican-dominated period of American politics.
+As president, he understandably exercised the executive veto more than anyone else at the time.
 But what he and the Congress could agree on, they also acted on: Defending America.